MTGermany/CoronaSim/README.md

  <body onload="startup()">
 ```

+## Data Used

+This project uses the [Covid-19
+data](https://pomber.github.io/covid19/timeseries.json) that have been
+brought into the `json` format by the ressources of the Github repo [pomber/covid19](https://github.com/pomber/covid19)

 ## Programm Files and Structure

 The javascript code uses the pseudo objects `CoronaSim` and
-`DrawSimin` that do what is expected by their names.
+`DrawSim` that do what is expected by their names.
 Particularly,
 both have a method `.updateOneDay` that defines the timestep:
 one day: